infini8-13/aes-128bit-verilog/README.md

 # DES and AES-128bit-Verilog

-* Contains DES-128 implementation in Verilog (All modes of Operation)
+* Contains DES implementation in Verilog (All modes of Operation)
-* Added Modified AES (Dec '21)
+* Added Modified AES-128 (Dec '21)